QUEEN’S UNIVERSITY LIBRARY

 The University invites applications from all qualified individuals.
 Queen’s is strongly committed to employment equity, diversity and inclusion in the workplace and encourages applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQ+ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.

 To comply with federal laws, the University is obliged to gather statistical information as to how many applicants for each job vacancy are Canadian citizens / permanent residents of Canada.
 Applicants need not identify their country of origin or citizenship; however, all applications must include one of the following statements: “I am a Canadian citizen / permanent resident of Canada”; OR, “I am not a Canadian citizen / permanent resident of Canada”.
 Applications that do not include this information will be deemed incomplete.

 The deadline for applications is May 04, 2021.
 Applicants are asked to send an application package electronically as a single PDF in confidence to the Appointments Committee at [log in to unmask]

 A complete application consists of:

-- the names of three referees, one of whom must be a current or recent supervisor,
+- names of three referees, one of whom must have been in a supervisor role

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
-If you require accommodation during the interview process, please contact Samira Dean at [log in to unmask]
+If you require an accommodation during the recruitment process, please contact [log in to unmask]